msenkus/msenkus/README.md

 - 👋 Hi, I’m Mark Senkus.
 - 👀 I’m interested in Software Development.
-- 🌱 I’m currently learning Java, JavaScript, and Algorythems.
+- 🌱 I’m currently learning Java, JavaScript, and Algorithms.
 - 💞️ I’m looking to gain software development experiance in any language I get a chance to learn.
 - 📫 How to reach me MarkSenkus@gmail.com